WHAT IS PYTHON?: AN INTRODUCTION

 Not only is this an easier starting point, but as the complexity of your Python programming grows, this simplicity will make sure you’re spending more time writing awesome code and less time tracking down bugs!

-Since Python is popular and open source, there’s a thriving community of Python developers online with extensive forums and documentation for whenever you need help.
+Since Python is popular and open-source, there’s a thriving community of Python application developers online with extensive forums and documentation for whenever you need help.
 No matter what your issue is, the answer is usually only a quick Google search away.

 If you’re new to programming or just looking to add another language to your arsenal, I would highly encourage you to join our community.

 What is Python?

 Named after the classic British comedy troupe Monty Python, Python is a general-purpose, interpreted, object-oriented, high-level programming language with dynamic semantics.
 That’s a bit of a mouthful, so let’s break it down.

 Web applications: Popular frameworks like the Django web application and Flask are written in Python.